oracle-livelabs/converged/microservices-cicd/jenkins-oke-int/jenkins-oke-integration.md

-# Build CI/CD Pipeline by Using Jenkins and Oracle Cloud Infrastracture
+# Integrate Jenkins with GitHub and Oracle Cloud Infrastracture

 ## Introduction